lmweber/regsplice/README.md

 The `regsplice` package implements statistical methods for the detection of differential exon usage (differential splicing) in RNA sequencing (RNA-seq) and exon microarray data sets.

-The `regsplice` methods are based on the use of the lasso (L1-regularization) to improve the power of standard generalized linear models, with fast runtimes compared to other leading approaches.
-The package will be submitted to [Bioconductor](http://bioconductor.org/); and a paper describing the statistical methodology and comparisons of performance with other methods is currently in preparation.
+The `regsplice` methods are based on the use of the lasso (L1-regularization) to improve the power of standard generalized linear models.
+A key advantage is fast runtimes compared to other leading approaches.
+A paper describing the detailed statistical methodology and performance comparisons with other methods is currently in preparation.

+The package will be submitted to [Bioconductor](http://bioconductor.org/) for inclusion in the next release.

-### How to install
+## How to install

-The package can be installed from GitHub with:
+The package can be installed from GitHub as follows:

 ```{r}
 install.packages("devtools")